SoftCircuits/ParsingHelper/README.md

 helper.Skip('1', '2', '3', '4', '5', '6', '7', '8', '9', '0');
 ```

-## SkipWhile() and ParseWhile() Methods

-The `SkipWhile()` and `ParseWhile()` methods both accept a predicate that specifies if the next character should stop processing.
+The `SkipWhile()` method accepts a predicate that specifies when this method should stop skipping.
 The following example would skip over any characters that are not an equal sign:

 ```cs
 helper.SkipWhile(c => c != '=');